 - Sudden Deterioration in School Performance

-- Somatic Signs and Symptoms, including Sleep Disturbances, Enuresis, or Urinary Frequency
+- Somatic Signs and Symptoms, including Sleep Disturbances, Enuresis, or Urinary Frequency/Urgency

-PANS can be triggered by infections, metabolic disturbances, and other inflammatory reactions.
-Infectious triggers include upper respiratory infections, influenza, recalcitrant sinus infections, mycoplasma pneumonia, and lyme borreliosis, among others.
+PANS can be triggered by infections, metabolic disturbances, psychosocial stress, and other inflammatory reactions.
+Infectious triggers include upper respiratory infections, influenza, recalcitrant sinus infections, mycoplasma pneumonia, and Lyme borreliosis, among others.

 In laypersons terms, it is easiest to understand PANS as an umbrella term for many triggers that create inflammation in the brain, leading to behavioral changes.
 PANS is a medical disorder with both physical and psychiatric presentations.